 i.
 “He is not the worse for his wealth, nor drawn aside by the deceitfulness of riches.”
 (Trapp)

 ii.
-Adam Clarke had an interesting idea: righteousness here and in verse 9 refer to the generous giving of the man who fears the LORD.
+Adam Clarke had an interesting idea: righteousness here and in Psalm 112:9 refer to the generous giving of the man who fears the LORD.
 Clarke stated that the both the Hebrew and Greek words normally translated righteousness “…are often used to signify, not only justice and righteousness, but also beneficence and almsgiving; and this is most probably the meaning here.”

 B. The contrast between the upright and the wicked.

 Unto the upright there arises light in the darkness;

 He is gracious, and full of compassion, and righteous.

 A good man deals graciously and lends;

 Surely he will never be shaken;

 He will not be afraid of evil tidings;